rjsf-team/react-jsonschema-form/docs/advanced-customization.md

 ), document.getElementById("app"));
 ```

-The default fields you can overwrite are:
+The default fields you can override are:

  - `ArrayField`
  - `BooleanField`